Women’s Leadership Accelerator FAQ

 Can I apply to both ONA’s Women’s Leadership Accelerator and Poynter’s Leadership Academy for Women in Media?

 Yes.
 You can apply to either/both programs and participate in either/both.
 You can also participate in either/both programs during the same year or across different years.
-Please Note: This is a recent change for the program, effective August 2023.
+Please Note: This is a change that started in 2024.

 Previously, ONA and Poynter offered very similar programs and coordinated during the selection process to pair participants with the cohort that would be a best fit for them.
 However, as the programs have continued to evolve, there is enough differentiation in the experiences to separate the application processes.